HansKristian-Work/dxil-spirv/README.md

 ./copy_reference_shaders.py --dxbc /tmp/path/to/vkd3d-shader-dump-path --raw --output shaders-dxbc/dxbcgame
 ```

+To run an isolated subfolder only, there's `--subfolder`.

 ## License

 dxil-spirv is currently licensed as MIT.
 See LICENSE.MIT for more details.